Internet Agent System Requirements

-The domain’s version must be equal to or later than the Internet Agent’s version.
-The domain’s version is determined by the Message Transfer Agent (MTA) version running for it.
+- The domain's version must be equal to or newer than the Internet Agent's version.
+The domain's version is determined by the Message Transfer Agent (MTA) version running against it.

-The versions of any post offices that the Internet Agent will access on behalf of POP3 or IMAP4 clients must be equal to or later than the Internet Agent’s version.
-A post office’s version is determined by the Post Office Agent (POA) version running against it.
+- The versions of any post offices that the Internet Agent will access on behalf of POP3 or IMAP4 clients must be equal to or newer than the Internet Agent's version.
+A post office's version is determined by the Post Office Agent (POA) version running against it.

 Before you install the Internet Agent, you need to ensure that your network is configured for Internet connectivity.